atw1020/sente/docs/tutorial/sgf.rst

     19  ⚪ .  ⚪ ⚪ ⚪ .  ⚪ .  .  ⚪ .  .  .  .  .  .  .  ⚪ ⚪
         A  B  C  D  E  F  G  H  J  K  L  M  N  O  P  Q  R  S  T

-Alternatively, sente also provides the ``get_default_sequence()`` method which returns the sequence of moves rather than playing them out.
+Alternatively, sente also provides the ``get_default_sequence()`` method, which returns the sequence of moves rather than playing them out.
-Because the sequence of moves is a python list, it is subject to python list slicing which can be used to play the first X moves of the game if desired.
+Because the sequence of moves is a python list, it is subject to python list slicing, which can be used to play the first X moves of the game if desired.

 .. code-block:: python